lajax/yii2-translate-manager/README.md

 Known issues
 -----------

-* Scanner is scanning parent root directory. [#12](https://github.com/lajax/yii2-translate-manager/pull/12)
+* Scanner is scanning parent root directory [#12](https://github.com/lajax/yii2-translate-manager/pull/12).

+  You can overwrite this behavior with the `scanRootParentDirectory` option.
+(See Config section for details.)
 * Frontend translation of strings in hidden tags corrupts HTML. [#45](https://github.com/lajax/yii2-translate-manager/issues/45)

 Screenshots